 If you have stepped inside the R29 headquarters, you’ll notice a few things pretty quickly.
-You’ll hear music playing (sometimes blaring), you’ll be treated by brightly painted walls, and you’ll find crayons conveniently placed in the conference room.
+You’ll hear music playing (sometimes blaring), you’ll be greeted by brightly painted walls, and you’ll find crayons conveniently placed in the conference room.
 You may notice the electric guitar hoisted right by the entrance door or the numerous posters liberally dispersed around our workplace.
 Not to mention, all the books and interesting knick-knacks housed in our library that you can get lost looking at.
 But here are 5 things you won’t find at Rule29, if you just stepped in and took a glance.

 1. You won’t find a lack of enthusiasm.